dirkintelligence/pswmeter/README.md

 | getScore | `myPassMeter.getScore()` | `0`, `1`, `2`, `3` or `4` | When called, this method returns a Number with the current score of the selected password field. |

 ## Updates

+**v1.2** ::: Dec 23, 2024 by dirkintelligence
+- Updated: colorcode and labels
+- Updated: score 3 can be accepted, score lower than 3 should be diclined
+- Updated: minimum length is now 10 characters and is mandatory to reach score 3
+- Updated docs folder and READMY.md file
+- Added: minimal check for most common password phrases (10 characters) e.g. test123456
+- Added: PHP function in folder php, scoring with same conditions
+- Added: Phyton function in folder phyton, scoring with same conditions

 **v1.1** ::: Aug 23, 2019
 - Added: custom event dispatching on updateScore function.